 The Nasca lines did not float in the Past.

-The Nasca Lines are located in a place where less than one liter/m² of rain falls per year.
+The Nasca Lines are located where less than one liter/m² of rain falls annually.
 As this is an arid terrain, the composition of the soil, with a high gypsum content mixed with the morning dew, keeps the dirt and stones “attached” to the ground, preventing them from being dragged by the movement of the air.

-This hot air acts as a cushion that prevents the lines from blurring because it forces the wind to change its direction.
+This hot air is a cushion that prevents the lines from blurring because it forces the wind to change its direction.

 How many Artifacts exist in Nasca Lines?